monopoly34/WiFi-Sensing-using-ESP32/README.md

   4. Run either of the two scripts.

 ## Future improvements
-  - [ ] optimize the real-time detection model.
+  - [x] optimize the real-time detection model.
-  - [ ] fix the inaccuracy of the model when standing still in front of the RX.
+  - [x] fix the inaccuracy of the model when standing still in front of the RX.
+  - [x] implement hysteresis logic to prevent output flickering.
-  - [x] implement Savitzky-Golay filter to reduce noise and smooth data
+  - [x] implement Savitzky-Golay filter to reduce noise and smooth data.
-  - [x] implement Principal Component Analysis (PCA) to reduce feature dimensionality.
+  - [x] implement principal component analysis (PCA) to reduce feature dimensionality.
+  - [x] implement auto-calibration logic to subtract static environment (furniture, objects, etc.) baseline.
-  - [ ] implement Deep Learning models (LSTM/CNN) for gesture recognition.
+  - [ ] implement deep learning models (LSTM/CNN) for gesture recognition.
   - [ ] add more ESP32 receivers to create a mesh sensing network.

 ### Thanks to every Stackoverflow thread, Github repository, Youtube tutorial and article on Google that helped me learn and make this project!